Ha Giang Loop Motorbike Guide: Rental, Routes & Tips

 Budget breakdown (4-day loop)

+The Ha Giang loop is remarkably affordable.
+Your main costs are bike rental, fuel (~15 liters total), accommodation for 3 nights, food, and the travel permit.
 That's right — one of the world's greatest motorbike rides costs less than a nice dinner in most Western cities.

 Safety tips specific to Ha Giang